 Happy Valentine’s Day 2020

-Sometimes I suck in relationships because I can be an asshole.
+Sometimes I suck in relationships.
 But I’m working on it!

 It’s Valentine’s Day!
 Seriously, though, most of my life has been spent with zero fucks to give about the St. Valentine Celebration.
 Not this year, though.
 I currently celebrate because Scot, my partner, wants to celebrate.
 He has a romantic side, and I do like getting presents..
 He’s the perfect fit for me: a wonderful, (tall) guy who (also) has anxiety stuff, doesn’t like crowds, LOVES ACUPUNCTURE, likes to play outside, and enjoys a relaxing night in.
 It really was that love at first site whole thing.
 Swept me off my feet.. in 2017 and here we are going on 3 years later.

 This year he sent a Valentine’s Bonsai tree to the clinic as my Vday present – it’s the perfect size – like a foot wide but still fits on the window sill.
 Last year he sent me a heart shaped succulent in a pot with a lady face on it.
 I can certainly say, it’s getting better over time.
 In all the capacities.
 And while I’m improving from where I was a couple years aso, one place I always seem to need more work: being extra sensitive, defensive, and argumentative when I feel frustrated and stressed.
 I yell at Scot.
 And his big thing is — No Yelling.
 He absolutely hates it.
 100% can’t stand it, triggers him, hates it.
 And.. sometimes I’m a fucking problem.